 You should avoid using a cotton ball or other cleaning materials that have loose fibers that can easily get stuck in your dog’s hair.

-Use Coconut Oil To Remove Dog Tear Stains Naturally
+Use Coconut Oil For Dog Tear Stains

 Another natural cleaning solution I use to clean my dog’s tear stains is coconut oil.